gregorzens/gregorzens.github.io/_pages/about.md

 <p style = "margin-bottom:5px;"> <font size="5" > <br>  Research Focus  </font></p>

-My main research interest lies in Bayesian statistics and econometrics, with an emphasis on applied probabilistic modeling and computational methods.
-I predominantly collaborate with economists, statisticians, climate researchers and demographers, often focusing on applications connected to the field of development.
+My main research interest lies in Bayesian econometrics and statistics, with an emphasis on applied probabilistic modeling and computational methods.
+I predominantly collaborate with economists, statisticians, climate researchers and demographers, preferably focusing on applications connected to the field of development.
 See below for some on-going and past projects.

 <p style = "margin-bottom:5px;"> <font size="5" > <br>  Current Preprints  </font></p>